AeroVironment RQ-11 Raven: Design and development

 The Raven can be either remotely controlled from the ground station or fly completely autonomous missions using GPS waypoint navigation.
 The UA can be ordered to immediately return to its launch point by pressing a single command button.
 Standard mission payloads include CCD color video cameras and an infrared night vision camera.

 The RQ-11B Raven UA weighs about 1.9 kg (4.2 lb), has a flight endurance of 60–90 minutes and an effective operational radius of approximately 10 km (6.2 miles).

 The RQ-11B Raven UA is launched by hand, thrown into the air like a free flight model airplane.
 The Raven lands itself by auto-piloting to a pre-defined landing point and then performing a 45° slope (1 foot down for every 1 foot forward) controlled "Autoland" descent.
 The UAS can provide day or night aerial intelligence, surveillance, target acquisition, and reconnaissance.

 In mid-2015, the US Marine Corps tested Harris Corporation's Small Secure Data Link (SSDL), a radio device that fits onto a Raven's nose to provide beyond line-of-sight communications for Marines down to squad level.
 Acting as communications nodes for ground forces has become an important function for UASs, but has been restricted to larger platforms like the RQ-4 Global Hawk or RQ-21 Blackjack.
 Being certified for 'Secret' classification and at just 25 cuin (measuring 3 in × 5.3 in × 1.6 in) and weighing 18 oz, the Harris SSDL allows the small Raven UAS to extend communications for troops in the field.

-In August 2015 selected units began receiving upgrades to their Raven sensors.
+In August 2015, selected units began receiving upgrades to their Raven sensors.
 The Raven Gimbal is a rotating camera with a 360-degree gimbal, which replaces the fixed camera that required maneuvering the aircraft to observe.
 The new camera can be switched between day and night settings without landing and swapping sensors.
-In August 2017 Belgium bought 32 Raven-drones, Luxembourg: 16.
+In August 2017, Belgium bought 32 Raven-drones; Luxembourg bought 16.